JimMorris0n/JimMorris0n/README.md

   </tr>
 </table>

-my boundaries are just to refrain from flirting and 18+ & -13 please don't int, thank you.
+please refrain from flirting and 18+ & -13 please don't int, thank you.

 <br>